Jwischer/CS358-Photobooth/README.md

 - [X] Use external push button to take picture
 - [X] Flash light when picture is taken
 - [ ] Combine frontend and backend scripts (merge both into main)
-- [ ] Create a script to manage both frontend and backend scripts simultaniously Possibly combine using threading
+- [X] Create a script to manage both frontend and backend scripts simultaniously
-- [ ] Create a script to install dependencies automatically
 - [X] Create QR code to photobooth form
 - [X] Display key to user after session
 - [X] Display QR code to user after session
 - [X] Allow user to take up to 5 pictures
-- [ ] Allow user to stop taking pictures before 5 are taken
+- [X] Allow user to stop taking pictures before 5 are taken
 - [X] Home screen, gives user basic use instructions
+- [ ] Make QR code auto generate for a given forms link

 ### Libraries used
 #### Frontend: